yukw777/Alpaca-LoRA-Serve/README.md

   --share               Create and share temporary endpoint (useful in Colab env) --gen_config_path GEN_CONFIG_PATH
-                        path to GenerationConfig file used in batch mode --multi_gpu           Enable multi gpu mode.
-This will force not to use Int8 but float16, so you need to check if your system has enough GPU memory
+                        path to GenerationConfig file used in batch mode
 ```

 ## Design figure